Quantum non-Gaussianity of multi-phonon states of a single atom

-For sensing of small $\vert \alpha \vert^2$, the noise affects how far is a prepared state approaching $|n\rangle$ from the threshold given by the ideal Fock states $|n\rangle$.
-The advantage gets lost when realistic states contain even very small deteriorating noise which substantially decreases the speed of the sensing in the high $|n\rangle$ limit.
-The metrological gain $R_{\rho}(|\alpha|^2)$ tends to saturate for displacement amplitudes on the order of $10^{-2}$ and approaches the gain expectable for the ideal Fock states.
-At the same time, the employment of realistic states with high $n$ in the limit of small displacements seems to be further enhanced by effectively decreasing dependence of the offset amplitude in $R_{\rho}(\vert \alpha \vert^2)$ on $n$, when compared to ideal Fock states.
-This has been confirmed by a numerical simulation considering sensing with states resulting from idealized thermalization of Fock states and is in agreement with the approximate formula $R_{\rho}(|\alpha|^2)$ for $|\alpha|^2 \ll 1$ that follows from the approximate expression for $\sigma$ in (\ref{eq:metrolAdv}) derived in the Supplementary information.
-We note that the observable deviation from this trend for the measured state approaching $|2\rangle$ is caused by the analysis of the sensing scenario on the phonon number distribution with residual population $P_0~\sim 1\,\% $, instead of the mixture of populations $P_1$ and $P_3$ expectable for the case of dominant spread through thermalization.
-However, the estimation of these small populations are of a low statistical significance.
+For sensing of a small $\vert \alpha \vert^2$, the noise affects how far a prepared state is from the threshold given by the ideal Fock state $|n\rangle$.
+The advantage gets lost even for a very small noise in the high $|n\rangle$ limit. $R_{\rho}(|\alpha|^2)$ tends to saturate for displacement on the order of $10^{-2}$ and approaches the gain expectable for ideal Fock states.
+At the same time, employment of realistic states with high $n$ in the limit of small displacements seems to be further favoured due to effectively decreasing dependence of the offset in $R_{\rho}(\vert \alpha \vert^2)$ on $n$, when compared to ideal Fock states.
+This has been confirmed by a numerical simulation considering sensing with states resulting from thermalization of Fock states, see the Supplementary information S5.
+We note the visible deviation from this trend for the state approaching $|2\rangle$ caused by the analysis on the phonon distribution with residual $P_0~\sim 1\,\% $, instead of the mixture of $P_1$ and $P_3$ expectable for the case of dominant spread through thermalization.
+However, these small populations are of a low statistical significance.